alexyzha/2048-Neural-Network/README.md

 0 0 0 0
 ```

 Let's use the tuple with the scope `{0,1,4,5}` as an example.
 This tuple essentially creates a key using the values `{0,2,2,0}` (in that order) and outputs a weight corresponding the the "value" of that specific section of the board when the board is in its current state.
 I will explain more in detail what "value" means later.
 For now, just understand that each tuple takes some of the values on the board and outputs a weight based on those values.
 The overall value we receive from all `17` tuples will then be averaged for a final output representing the tuples' collective opinion on a state.
 All the weights in a tuple are initialized as `0.0f` (since the tuple has learned nothing), and over a few hundred thousand games, each of these weights will be updated based on what the bot learned from moving in certain directions.
+Also, values on the board are scaled down using the function `log2(tile value)` during key creation so they can actually be processed.

 # Bot Decision Making/Learning